Prostitution in Austria: Sex trafficking

 Human traffickers exploit foreign victims in Austria.
 Statistics show no Austrian citizens among victims of trafficking.
 Victims originate primarily from Eastern Europe, with some victims coming from South America, and increasingly from Nigeria, China, and Southeast Asia.
 Over 95 percent of identified victims are foreign women subjected to sex trafficking.
 Approximately 65 percent of trafficking victims come from EU member states.
 Traffickers subject a growing number of female victims from Nigeria and China to sexual exploitation in massage parlours and brothels.
 The Federal Crime Office implemented programs with China and Nigeria to combat cross-border trafficking and improve and expand joint investigations.

 Traffickers use Austria as a transit point in moving victims to other European countries.
 In 2018, the government subsidised an NGO brochure, in 14 languages, for distribution mainly to persons working in prostitution, to increase awareness of trafficking occurring within the commercial sex industry.

 According to police, there also were some women who knowingly entered the country to work as prostitutes but were forced into dependency akin to slavery.
 Most victims were in the country illegally and feared being turned over to authorities and deported.
 Traffickers usually retained victims' official documents, including passports, to maintain control over them.
 Victims reported being subjected to threats and physical violence.
 A major deterrent to victim cooperation with authorities was fear of retribution, both in Austria and in the victims' countries of origin.

-The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Austria as a 'Tier 1' country.
+Austria meets the standards of the US Victims of Trafficking and Violence Protection Act, and is therefore rated as a 'Tier 1' country in the annual Trafficking in Persons Report.